 Some e-cigarettes look similar to tobacco cigarettes, cigars and pipes, while some resemble everyday items, such as pens and USBs.
 The key difference between e-cigarettes and tobacco cigarettes is e-cigarettes do not contain tobacco.
 Instead, they contain nicotine or a variety of other chemicals, or both.
 Some of these chemicals are included to add a fruit, alcohol or confectionary flavour to the product.

 In Australia, it is illegal to use, sell or buy nicotine for use in e-cigarettes.
 People typically go online to purchase e-cigarettes or the replaceable cartridges containing nicotine from overseas.
-In certain circumstances, people may be able to import e-cigarettes or replaceable cartridges containing nicotine or nicotine e-liquids through the current Australian Government’s Therapeutic Goods Administration (TGA) Personal Importation Scheme.

 What is in e-liquid?